Manifold Learning and Nonlinear Homogenization: Introduction

 We define the solution map as follows:

-It maps the source term and initial/boundary conditions captured in $f(x)$ to the solution of the equation, see~\eqref{eqn:generic}.
+It maps the source term and initial/boundary conditions captured in $f(x)$ to the solution of the equation \eqref{eqn:generic}.
 To find the solution manifold, we randomly sample a large number of configurations $f_i$ in $\mathcal{X}$, and compute the solution $u^\epsilon_i = \mathcal{S}^\epsilon f_i \in\mathcal{Y}$ associated with each of these configurations.
 These solutions form a point cloud in a high dimensional space $\mathcal{Y}$.
-We subdivide $\{f_i\}$'s into a number of small neighborhoods, and we look for the tangential approximation to the mapping \eqref{eq:defS} on each of these neighborhoods.
+We subdivide the set of configurations $\{f_i\}$ into a number of small neighborhoods, and we look for the tangential approximation to the mapping \eqref{eq:defS} on each of these neighborhoods.
 Given a configuration $f$, we identify the neighborhood to which it belongs, and interpolate linearly to obtain the corresponding solution.

 We summarize our online-offline strategy as follows.
 (Some modifications described in Section~\ref{sec:algorithm} will reduce the cost of implementation.)

 \begin{itemize} \item[] \textbf{Offline}: Randomly sample $f_i(x)$, $i = 1,\dotsc,N$, and find solutions $u^\epsilon_i = \mathcal{S}^\epsilon f_i$; \item[] \textbf{Online}: Given $f(x)$: \begin{itemize} \item[] \textbf{Step 1}: Identify the $k$-nearest neighbors of $f(x)$, call them $f_{i_j}, j = 1,2,\dotsc,k$, with $f_{i_1}$ being the nearest neighbor; \item[] \textbf{Step 2}: Compute